CONDITIONS WE TREAT

 • Developmental levels

-• Environmental factors, such as feedback from teachers and trusted adults
+• Feedback from teachers and trusted adults

 downwards arrow

-and goals
+Treatment and goals

-• Educational interventions
+• Educational and social-relational interventions

-• Speech therapy
+• Speech and occupational therapy

 • Applied Behavior Analysis (ABA)